See Sarah Michelle Gellar's adorable throwback pic of herself at 4 years old

 Sarah Michelle Gellar got into the throwback spirit on Thursday when she took to Instagram to share an adorable photo of herself when she was just 4.

-The pic finds tiny Gellar sporting a kicky light-colored beret, a pensive look on her face.
+The pic finds tiny Gellar sporting a kicky light-colored beret with a pensive look on her face.

 In the photo's caption, the 40-year-old "Buffy The Vampire Slayer" alum made a game of how much her daughter, Charlotte, 7 (with husband Freddie Prinze, Jr.), resembles her as a little one.